 Dealing With Triggers

-If these seem like triggers, consider using a supplement such as Floradix liquid herbal Iron, made from organic ingredients and won’t interfere with any medications you may already be on.
+If these seem like triggers, consider using a supplement such as Floradix liquid herbal Iron, which may reduce the chances of interfering with any medications you may already be on.

 Keep track of your menstrual cycle because this might have something to do with the acne issues.
 If so, getting treatment for premenstrual syndrome (PMS) could help regulate cycles and minimize breakouts!